yandex-cloud/docs/en/storage/concepts/bucket.md

 ## Bucket naming {#naming}

 A bucket's name is used as part of the data access URL and will be visible to your data users.
-For example, `http://{{ s3-storage-host }}/bucket-name`.
+For example, `http://storage.yandexcloud.net/bucket-name`.

 Naming rules:

-- Bucket names are unique in the entire {{ objstorage-name }}, that is, you can't create two buckets with the same name even in different folders of different clouds.
+- Bucket names are unique in the entire Object Storage, that is, you can't create two buckets with the same name even in different folders of different clouds.
 Keep this in mind if you plan to create buckets automatically via the API.

 - The bucket name restrictions are as follows: